DavidChoi76/DeepLearning_Examples/README.md

 Deep Learning with TensorFlow 2 and Keras – Notebooks
 ==============================================

-This project accompanies my **Deep Learning with TensorFlow 2 and Keras** trainings.
+This GitHub accompanies my **Deep Learning with TensorFlow 2 and Keras** trainings.
 It contains the exercises and their solutions, in the form of [Jupyter](http://jupyter.org/) notebooks.

 If you are looking for the code accompanying my Jupyter notebook, [Keras Lectures](https://tykimos.github.io/2017/03/08/CNN_Getting_Started/)